Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/compString conversion.md

 ### if no conversion exists
 If no conversion for a type exists, the compString "[no name given to type]" will be returned.<br>

-typeToCompString can accept non-templated types and templated types, as these two categories of types work a little differently, they will be split into different parts.<br>
+typeToCompString can accept any type.<br>

 ## non-templated types to compString

 This includes:
 - fundamental types
 - user-defined types
-- const volatile qualifiers
+- const volatile qualified types
 - compound types:
 	- lvalue references
 	- rvalue references